invpe/GridShell/Documentation/GIP/0015-Shell2Telemetry.md

 - Analyze network workload dynamics.
 - Ensure that the rate aligns with our goal of fostering a thriving and equitable ecosystem.

-# Join the Discussion
-We encourage all GridShell users to join the discussion on this proposal.
-Share your thoughts, insights, and suggestions about the introduction of Telemetry Slot Redemption and the potential conversion rate.
-Together, we can shape the future of GridShell's tokenomics model to benefit everyone.